 Identify Job References

 Review your network of former colleagues and managers.
 Identify who you believe will make excellent job references for you.

 Reach out to the individuals and get their agreement in this regard.
 Draft letters and get them to edit.
 This will save them if a company wants to get a letter from your referee.

 There are 6 free job letter samples available in the free career resource library.
 Click HERE to access for free.

 Quitting your job is an important career decision.
 Trust this article provides you with a valuable list of things to consider before calling it quits.

-If you found this article helpful, I will be grateful if you can share it.
+If you found this article helpful, I will be grateful if you can share it and leave a comment.
+For access to our free resource library with career templates, guides and checklists, click HERE to fill in the form.
 Thank you for your support as I grow this blog.